 — Lance M. Wheeler, lead author of the study.

-Their research study Switchable Photovoltaic Windows Enabled by Reversible Photothermal Complex Dissociation from Methylammonium Lead Iodide has been published in Nature.
+The study, titled Switchable Photovoltaic Windows Enabled by Reversible Photothermal Complex Dissociation from Methylammonium Lead Iodide, was published in the journal Nature Communications.

 Reference: